lhoursquentin/sed-bin/README.md

 just need to translate the sed syntax to valid C code, which here stays fairly readable.

-Let's look at one more example:
+Let's look at a slightly more complex example:

 ```sed
 /foo/{